janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 #### Alibaba

-The Alibaba CPI supports TCP, UDP and HTTPS in Service definitions and can configure the SLB listeners with the protocols defined in the Service.
+The Alibaba Cloud Provider Interface Implementation (CPI) supports TCP, UDP and HTTPS in Service definitions and can configure the SLB listeners with the protocols defined in the Service.

 The Alibaba SLB supports TCP, UDP and HTTPS listeners.
 A listener must be configured for each protocol, and then those listeners can be assigned to the same SLB instance.